koto-lang/koto/docs/reference/core_lib/test.md

 # This assertion will fail and throw an error
 assert_near 1.3, 1.32, allowed_error
 # error: Assertion failed, '1.3' and '1.32' are not within 0.01 of each other

+# The allowed margin of error is optional, defaulting to a very small value
+assert_near 1 % 0.2, 0.2
 ```

 ## run_tests